 In Fall of 2017, AgaMatrix split its diabetes business divisions in order to pursue its own CGM concept through a second division called WaveForm Technologies.
 So AgaMatrix continues to work on its currently marketed traditional meters, including the Jazz wireless Bluetooth-enabled BGM product, while the new entity develops a brand new proprietary CGM platform based on technology the company acquired in early 2016 from iSense CGM Inc. and then-Bayer Healthcare.

-From investor reports, a recent public talk on the topic, and directly from the company's marketing manager Juleen Ginty, specs on the system include:
+From investor reports, a recent public talk on the topic, and directly from the company's marketing manager Juleen Ginty, specs on the system (as of 2019) include:

 - both the sensor and transmitter are worn on the body in a compact form, about the size of a nickle